jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 ## Model <a name="model" class="anchor"></a>

-A conceptual model for the use cases described is a hierarchical collection of *tasks* that consume inputs and produce outputs.
-A task can be dependendent on another task by consuming its output and tasks can be composed together into *flows*.
-The set of tasks implementing a flow form a directed graph that is determined statically (ie without any dependence on runtime data).
+A model for the use cases described is a hierarchical collection of *tasks* that consume inputs and produce outputs.
+A task can be dependendent on another task by consuming that task's output and tasks can be composed together in this way into *flows*.
+The set of tasks implementing a flow form a directed graph with nodes representing fixed inputs or jobs and edges corresponding to dependencies.
+The structure of this graph is determined statically (ie without any dependence on runtime data).

 A *task* is defined by:

 - A set of inputs.
 - A set of outputs.
-- A set of configuration options.
+- A set of configuration values.
 - A set of resource requirements (time, memory, cores).
-- An *action* that that operates only on the inputs and must produce all the outputs, typically achived by executing a script or separate tool.
+- An *action* that that operates only on the inputs and must produce all the of the outputs, typically achieved by executing a script or separate tool.

-A *flow* is defined by:
+A *flow* is a hierarchical task and defined by:

 - A set of inputs.
 - A set of outputs.
-- A set of configuration options.
+- A set of configuration values.
 - A set of resource requirements.
-- A *action* consisting of executing one or more tasks.
-Tasks can be specified using *replication* with static bounds to create arrays, and *conditionality* to exclude or include tasks dependent on the configuration values.
+- A *action* consisting of executing one or more tasks according to their dependencies.
+Tasks can be specified using *replication* with static bounds to create arrays, and *conditionality* to include or exclude tasks dependent on the configuration values.

+Inputs and outputs are always files.
+If a task attempts to access an input that is not specified, an error should be raised.

+Configuration values are used to control the behaviour of a flow or task.
+A flow can propagate configuration into its sub tasks, but it must do so explicitly.

 {#
-Configuration options used to parameterise the flow, propagated to tasks effectively by additional inputs and outputs.
-Make available on the command line.
+Examples: filtering tests, multi chip
 Substitution
 Reuse
 #}